matomo-org/developer-documentation/docs/4.x/generated/Piwik/Metrics.md

 This class contains metadata regarding core metrics and contains several related helper functions.

-okOf note are the `INDEX_...` constants.
+Of note are the `INDEX_...` constants.
 In the database, metric column names in [DataTable](/api-reference/Piwik/DataTable) rows are stored as integers to save space.
 The integer values used are determined by these constants.